KONNOVAT/konnovat.github.io/content/en/authors/admin/_index.md

 ---
 # Display name
-title: Коннова Татьяна Алексеевна
+title: Konnova Tatyana Alekseevna

 # Full name (for SEO)
-first_name: Татьяна Алексеевна
+first_name: Tatyana Alekseevna
-last_name: Коннова
+last_name: Konnova

 # Status emoji
 status:
-  icon: ☕️
+  icon: ❤️

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Студентка кафедры ТВиК РУДН
+role: Student

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: РУДН
+  - name: PFUR
     url: https://www.rudn.ru/

 # Short bio (displayed in user profile at end of posts)
-bio: Мои исследовательские интересы включают разработку c использованием  Large Language Models.
+bio: My research interests include development using Large Language Models.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.